DiODeProject/MuMoT/docs/source/development.rst

 ^^^^^^^^^^

-Testing of MuMoT is currently very basic; the test suite only checks that certain Jupyter Notebooks run without failing i.e. there are nno checks for correctness of results.
+Testing of MuMoT is currently very basic; the test suite only checks that certain Jupyter Notebooks run without failing i.e. there are no checks for correctness of results.
 However, there is a framework in place to allow more tests to be written:

 * **Unit tests**: run by pointing pytest_ at the ``tests/`` directory; also generates a code coverage data using pytest-cov_; *no tests implemented yet*.